 2.1.
 No intent to commit a crime

-Recall that a defendant is only guilty under this statute if he acts with specific intent.
+You are guilty under this statute only if you act with specific intent.
 This intent is the intent to commit burglary.
-It is a defense, therefore, for the accused to say that he did not act with this purpose.
+It is a defense, therefore, to say that you did not act with this purpose.

 2.2.
 No burglary tools

-Also, recall that a defendant is only guilty if he possessed a “burglary tool.”
+You are guilty only if you possessed a “burglary tool.”
 This means a tool mentioned in the law, or an object similar to one.
-Thus, it is a defense for an accused to say that he did not have a tool.
-Or, he did not have a similar tool or object.
+Thus, it is a defense to say that you did not have a tool.
+Or, you did not have a similar tool or object.

 2.3.
 Unlawful search and seizure

-But, police can only search a person, or seize property, via a lawful warrant.
+Police can only search you, or seize property, via a lawful warrant.
 Or, if no warrant, they must have a lawful reason for not having one.

 If cops obtained burglary tools from an unlawful search or seizure, the tools can be excluded from the case.
 This may lead to a charge being reduced or dismissed.